827983519/recommend_algorithm/README.md

-# Recommend_system
+# Recommend_system(For details, please review the report)
-These are some algorithm about recommend movie(For details, please review the report)
+These are some algorithm about recommend movie

 Now there are three algorithm: